help-AY/MDEF/docs/master-project/01_interventions.md

 # interventions

+## testing-phase;

-## 01_intervention - just-make series_tote
+### 01_intervention - just-make series_tote
-november 2022
+november_2022

 <iframe width="910" height="512" src="https://www.youtube.com/embed/cmkV1NR8Gg0" title="221106_Just-Make-Series_001_Tote-Bag" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-the challenge now was to design a certain article, whether it be a pair of pants or a tote bag (keep in mind that i have no prior experience in textiles) and invite a few people to join this small intervention to create a small intimate workshop (without assessing their skills prior). this idea of a small "production party" - prodparty for short (coined by our friend - korbi). also acted as a small networkijng event. we all talked, learned, understood and shared a decent amount of information, both related to the workshop and not.
+the challenge now was to design a specific article, whether it be a pair of pants or a tote bag (keeping in mind that i have no prior experience in textiles), and invite a few people to join this small intervention to create a close, intimate workshop (without assessing their skills beforehand). this idea of a small "production party" - "prodparty" for short (coined by our friend, korbi) - also acted as a networking event. we all talked, learned, understood, and shared a significant amount of information, both related to the workshop and unrelated.

-## 02_intervention - just-make series_clay cup
+### 02_intervention - just-make series_clay cup
 november_2022

 <iframe width="1250" height="703" src="https://www.youtube.com/embed/H74tl_v62FQ" title="221123_Just-Make-Series_002_Clay-Cup" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-the idea of this small worshop was to understand the basics of a 3D printer - clay to be specific. the challenge was to get familiar with the material and educate about the basics of deisgning a basic cup on a digital software - we used rhino 3d - and then using the digital software "slice" the model to create stackable layers in order to articulate the object in 3 dimensions.
+the idea of this small workshop was to understand the basics of a 3d printer - clay to be specific. the challenge was to get familiar with the material and educate about the basics of designing a basic cup on a digital software - we used rhino 3d - and then using the digital software "slice" the model to create stackable layers in order to articulate the object in 3-dimensions.

-## 03_intervention - just-make series_cardboard furniture
+### 03_intervention - just-make series_cardboard furniture
 december_2022

 a third step for us was to evaluate the quality of the online education as non-makers. we did some research to find what is easily accessible for everyone. caglar had the most experience with this as his background is industrial design, i understood how to read drawings clearly. we invited our colleagues to evaluate this experience.

-we found this cardboard chair - becasue 1. its cheap and 2. all its ionformation is accessible online. check out **[the chair](https://www.instructables.com/One-Piece-Cardboard-Chair/)** if you want :)
+we found this cardboard chair - because 1. its cheap and 2. all its information is accessible online. check out **[the chair](https://www.instructables.com/One-Piece-Cardboard-Chair/)** if you want :)

+overall i thought the steps were far too complicated to be read clearly - also i realized the lack of any cad drawings (with clear dimensions/angles) could be challenging for some people to follow along with.

     initial steps looked like this_
 ![](../images/00_interventions/all-steps-2.png)